vinhnghiemcr/u2_lab_conditional_rendering/README.md

 - The ***majority*** of your work will be done in `Form.jsx`.

 ## Bonus
 - Configure the `Back` buttons to reset the state and return to the welcome page.
+Maybe a helper method in the `App` component could be useful?
 - Style it up!
 Remember to import your CSS file!

 ## Resources